This topic explains how to build interfaces in Design Mode.

 As you configure your interface, the interactive live view immediately updates, allowing you to test the dynamic behavior of its components.
 The current values of all rule inputs are displayed in the Rule Inputs pane, so you can see how the data changes as a result of an interaction in the live view.
 You can also simulate different scenarios using the Test button in the top right corner.

-Any component label can be changed directly by clicking directly on it (while on the Edit tab of Design Mode).
-The value of other variables can be changed by interacting with the component in the live view that saves into that variable.
+The value of a variable can be changed by interacting with the component in the live view that saves into that variable.
 However, you may wish to change the values of these variables outside of interactions with the live view.
 There are three ways to do this:

 Note: Values of local variables defined using the